 - The partners must not make any profits by undertaking any competing business.
 The firm must account for any such profits made by them.

-- The firm partners have to use the partnership property in a shared manner for business purposes.
+- The partners of the firm have to use the partnership property in a shared manner for business purposes.

 Partners as an agent of the firm